- Studying Law at Yale

 For the remaining five semesters, the curriculum is almost entirely elective, except for a few requirements.
 Some students choose to focus on traditional “black letter” law classes, while others explore cutting-edge legal theory or interdisciplinary pursuits.

-Students can receive credit for participating in journals, enter a joint-degree program, develop a reading group or individual research program, devise an intensive semester research project, or take advantage of hundreds of lectures, conferences, and special events held each year.
+Students can enter a joint-degree program, develop a reading group or individual research program, devise an intensive semester research project, or take advantage of hundreds of lectures, conferences, and special events held each year.

 To learn more, visit the J.D.
 Admissions page.